 "This month, we're proud to partner with the society to support, empower and amplify the voice of the brain tumor community as we work to advance neurosurgery and transform lives," said Jim Marucci, vice president and general manager of Stryker's Neurosurgical business.

 According to the National Brain Tumor Society, “the brain tumor experience is full of extraordinary darkness and extraordinary hope.
-The gray area that falls in between is what drives us, unrelentingly, toward our shared mission of conquering and curing brain tumors—once and for all.3 Use #GoGrayInMay or #GrayMay to show how you’re taking action and raising awareness to make lasting change for the brain tumor community.”3
+The gray area that falls in between is what drives us, unrelentingly, toward our shared mission of conquering and curing brain tumors—once and for all.”² Use #GoGrayInMay or #GrayMay to show how you’re taking action and raising awareness to make lasting change for the brain tumor community.

 Passionate employees take steps towards new brain cancer treatments

-In 2019, Stryker released the Sonopet iQ Ultrasonic Aspirator, a technology that helps surgeons address spinal decompression and work near critical blood vessels and nerves while removing fibrous tumors, including malignant brain tumors.
-In under two years, Sonopet iQ has been used in 24,000 procedures.
-The technology was developed to advance neurosurgical care.
+In 2019, Stryker released the Sonopet iQ Ultrasonic Aspirator, a technology that helps surgeons remove soft and fibrous brain tumor tissue and work near blood vessels and nerves.
+In under three years, Sonopet has been used in over 50,000 procedures.3 This technology was developed to advance neurosurgical care.

 David F. Arons, JD, Chief Executive Officer of the National Brain Tumor Society says, “Brain tumors are some of the toughest and most complex diseases on the planet.
 The generous support of sponsors like Stryker will improve the delivery of care in pursuit of better outcomes for patients.”